GlobalQuran/mobile-app/README.md

     - [ ] Settings select recitor
     - [ ] Support multiple recitors

+- [ ] Designs
+    - [x] design new mobile & table design
+    - [ ] css new design to ionic version
+    - [ ] check if it works fine with tablet
+    - [ ] implement new design on the system

 - [ ] Search Quran

 ### Build with